Feb. 7th:

 Jan.
 12th:

-Put up a list of our names and some stats counting distinguished points:
+of our names and some stats counting distinguished points:

 counter of points so far,